Marriage helps determine whether:

 An individual under age 22 is a child who qualifies for special income exclusions.

-A man and woman are married for SSI purposes if:
+Two people are married for SSI purposes if:

 They are living in the same household and are married under the laws of their State;